dgraph-io/dgraph/wiki/content/deploy/index.md

   "FailureThreshold": 3
 }
 ```
-The reference for the values one can specify while creating or updating health check can be found on AWS' [documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/health-checks-creating-values.html)
+The reference for the values one can specify while creating or updating a health check can be found on AWS [documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/health-checks-creating-values.html).

 The response to the above command would be the ID of the created health check.
 ```sh
 "29bdeaaa-f5b5-417e-a5ce-7dba1k5f131b"
 ```
 Make a note of the health check ID.
-This will be used to integrate Cloudwatch alarms with the healthcheck.
+This will be used to integrate CloudWatch alarms with the health check.

-#### [Optional] Creating an SNS topic
+#### [Optional] Creating an SNS Topic
 SNS topics are used to create message delivery channels.
 If you do not have any SNS topics configured, one can be created by running the following command:

 ```sh